WeirdAlex03/Project-EverGreen/README.md

 pip install poetry
 ```

-The virtual environment can be created locally by using the `poetry install` command.
+The virtual environment can be created locally by using the `poetry install` command from the `evergreen` directory.
 The environment can then be activated using the `poetry shell` command.
 This venv can then be deactivated by using the `exit` command.

 New package dependencies for the project can be added using the `poetry add <package-name-from-pip>` command.